roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Mount Alibaba Cloud disks to Windows containers.md

     1. Create a YAML file.

-        Use the following template to create a YAML file, and deploy the FlexVolume plug-in in the ACK cluster.
-Then, create a StorageClass in the Windows environment, and update the default component alicloud-disk-controller in the ACK cluster.
-This allows you to mount Alibaba Cloud disks as Windows persistent volumes \(PVs\).
+        Use the following template to create a YAML file and deploy the FlexVolume plug-in in the ACK cluster.
+Then, create a StorageClass in the Windows environment and update the alicloud-disk-controller component in the region of the disk that you want to mount.
+This allows you to mount the disk as a persistent volume \(PV\).

-        FlexVolume is a storage plug-in that is supported by Kubernetes.
-For more information, see [Volume plug-ins](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Volume plug-ins.md).
+        FlexVolume is a volume plug-in that is supported by Kubernetes.
+For more information, see [Overview](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Overview.md).

-    2. In the command-line interface \(CLI\), enter `kubectl apply -f <YAML file name>.yaml` to deploy the plug-in.
+    2. Run the `kubectl apply -f <YAML file name>.yaml` command to deploy the plug-in.

 2. Create an application.

     1. Use the following YAML template to create a persistent volume claim \(PVC\) and a StatefulSet.
-This allows you to check whether the storage plug-in works as expected.
+This allows you to check whether the plug-in works as expected.

         ```
         apiVersion: v1